ajaychary06/clinlytix360-clinical-analytics-pipeline/README.md

 # Clinlytix360: End-to-End Clinical & Real-World Outcomes Analytics Platform

 Clinlytix360 is a full-stack, containerized data analytics pipeline that simulates real-world clinical data, performs survival and feasibility analysis, and visualizes insights through an interactive Streamlit dashboard.
-The project is designed to mirror analytical workflows used in clinical trial design, PRO/COA psychometrics, and real-world evidence (RWE) analysis — making it ideal for demonstrating skills relevant to roles at IQVIA, Flatiron Health, and other healthcare data science teams.
+The project is designed to mirror analytical workflows used in clinical trial design, PRO/COA psychometrics, and real-world evidence (RWE) analysis

 ---